 After trapping fleas on the comb, you need to kill them.
 Do not let them go, or they will re-attack the animal and hide around the house.
 Killing the fleas by hand is the worst idea because they will hop away.
 Dip the flea comb in hot and soapy water to kill the parasites.

 Fleas love hiding in dusty places with little to no disturbance.
 Having rags in your dog’s kennel is a no-no. Dog kennels and crates need to be clean and dust-free all the time.
 Regularly wash the dog’s beddings in hot soapy water to kill fleas that might be hiding in there waiting for the pet to sleep before they attack.

-Using insecticide sprays is also essential for dealing with the pests.
-Ensure that you spray every corner and spaces, cracks, and crevices in and around the dog’s home.
+Using insecticide sprays is also essential for dealing with pests.
+Ensure that you spray every corner and space, crack, and crevice in and around the dog’s home.
 However, you should avoid spraying your dog with insecticides because it will be harmful if the dog licks itself.

 4. Apply Prescription Medication

 Sometimes, the easiest way to do away with fleas is to terminate their life cycle.
 Adult fleas are hard to control because they can hop and hide before you can find them.
 Medications can help in dealing with both fleas and ticks on pets.
 You can buy the drugs from a veterinary or animal supplies shop.

 Some of the medications are effective almost immediately, while others take some hours.
 The drug can give your dog protection for several months, inhibiting fleas’ growth and reproduction process.
 Slowly, the population of fleas will reduce until your pet is free from them.